CONNECT

 • Roll the rectangle into a nice cylinder shape.

-The Women's Day Method
+The Woman's Day Method

-• Reach your hand into the left side bottom corner and grab that corner.
+• Reach your hand into the left-side bottom corner and grab that corner.

-• Do this again for the top, grabbing the inside top left corner and bringing it over to the right side, tucking it in.
+• Do this again for the top, grabbing the inside top left corner, bringing it over to the right side, and tucking it in.

-• Give this now rectangle a 90-degree turn so that it's lengthwise again.
+• Give this rectangle a 90-degree turn so that it's lengthwise again.

 • Do this process one more time - tuck the two corners from the left into the two corners from the right.